 A minor does not have the legal capacity to file a lawsuit on their own.
 As a result, they are required to have a representative file on their behalf.
 In Texas, this representative is called a “next of friend.”
-A next of friend is simply a person who has been chosen to stand in the shoes of the minor and pursing claims on their behalf.
-Typically, the next of friend is a parent, legal guardian or relative of the child.
+A next of friend is simply a person who has been chosen to stand in the shoes of the minor and pursuing claims on their behalf.
+Typically, the next of friend is a parent, legal guardian, or relative of the child.
 The role of the next of friend is to act in the best interest of the minor and prosecute their rights.

 The Legal Proceedings

 The litigation process is the same for minors as it is adults except that the representative of the child makes the decisions as to how to prosecute the claim with the personal injury attorney they have retained to bring the claim.
 That representative may appear for depositions or testify in court as necessary.
 The minor may be permitted and/or required to testify if the Court deems the child is of sufficient mental capacity to understand the oath witnesses must take.

 What Happens When a Minor’s Lawsuit Settles?